smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 "All the way up here?"
 Daedalus' voice shook even more still.

 They moved more carefully after that.
 Keras leading, testing each step.
 The guards behind him, weapons useless against architecture.
 Daedalus marking their path on his mental map.
-Theron silent, calculating, still thinking this was about courage and politics.
-And Sisyphus, feeling the wrongness grow with every step deeper.
+Theron silent, calculating, still thinking this was about politics, leading the front with false courage.
+Behind, was Sisyphus, feeling the wrongness grow with every step deeper.

 The breathing should have started by now.
 The rhythmic sound that pervaded everything, that made the stone feel alive.
 But there was nothing.
 Just their footsteps.
 Their breathing.
 The crackle of torches.